 Click the thumbnail to view larger image.

 Your safari begins after breakfast this morning.
 On our adventure we will be traveling overland crossing great swathes of the African plains and countryside, searching for the game herds and their ever-present predators.
 We'll be traveling in style with custom-built 4 x 4 safari vehicles that are capable of dealing with the sometimes rugged African landscape.
 These overland vehicles are the result of many years of safari experience and design and will allow us to get to the game in safety and comfort!
-They have ample room for our small group, and of course we have our own drivers, who are also our private ranger-guides for the entire trip!
+They have ample room, and as we only put a maximum of 6 people in each vehicle, everyone has a window seat!
+And of course we have our own drivers, who are also our private ranger-guides for the entire trip!
 The vehicles also have pop-up tops to allow everyone the chance to watch game, take unobstructed (but safe) photos, or just feel the wind in your face.
 In certain areas we’ll have the chance to spend some time outside the vehicle as well, as we trek through the African bush on walks with our guides in search of wildlife and scenery.

 Accommodation: Tarangire Safari Lodge or similar